AlexJSully/Small-Dev-Talk/README.md

 ## Getting Started

-It is recommended that you use the web-version available at http://smalldevtalk.net/ but if you want to download and run the Small Dev Talk locally, it is possible though it require internet connection to load the images or any articles ([Tumblr](https://www.tumblr.com/) was used as a hosting platform).
+It is recommended that you use the web-version available at http://smalldevtalk.net/ but if you want to download and run the Small Dev Talk locally, it is possible though it requires an internet connection to load the images or any articles ([Tumblr](https://www.tumblr.com/) was used as a hosting platform).

 ## Browser Compatibilities